kbuzzard/xena/tactics.md

 If your goal is this:

 ```
-a b c d : mynat
+a b c d : ℕ
 ⊢ (a + b) * (c + d) = (a + b) * (c + d)
 ```